 A Building Permit is required to erect, enlarge or alter a structure including houses, garages, storage sheds, porches, fences and decks.
 You may pick up an application for a Building Permit at the Village Office.
-The Planning Commission reviews the applications at their regular meeting on the fourth Monday of the month.
-The Building Permit fee will be doubled if work is started without a permit in addition to a penalty fee of $100.00.
+The Planning Commission reviews the applications at their regular meeting on the fourth Monday of the month, excluding December.
+The month of May may call for the meeting to be moved to the third Monday of the month due to Memorial Day.
+A penalty fee of $100.00 will be charged if any project is started prior to approval of a Building Permit.
 Please contact the Village Office to be placed on the agenda.
 The agenda cannot be amended less than 24 hours prior to the meeting.
 You can obtain an application form at the Village Office or the Building Permit Form can be found on the Documents page.

 If you plan to relocate or demolish a building, a Demolition Permit is required.
-The Planning Commission reviews the applications at their regular meeting on the fourth Monday of the month.
+The Planning Commission reviews the applications at their regular meeting on the fourth Monday of the month, excluding December.
+A penalty fee of $100.00 will be charged if any project is started prior to approval of a Demolition Permit.
 Please contact the Village Office to be placed on the agenda.
 The agenda cannot be amended less than 24 hours prior to the meeting.
 You can obtain an application form at the Village Office or find the form on the Documents page.

 Trees, which overhang streets and sidewalks, must be kept trimmed.
 A minimum of a 14-foot clearance over sidewalks and streets is required for proper snowplow and vehicle traffic as well as pedestrian traffic.
-During a snowfall it shall be unlawful to park or stand any vehicle on any street within the congested district (Vine St. from 3rd St. to 5th St. and 4th St. from the alley adjacent to Blocks 24 and 33 to Vine St. and from the alley adjacent to Blocks 25 and 32 to Vine St.) between the hours of 11:00 P.M. and 7:00 A.M. of the following day.
-All vehicles must be removed promptly from the designated "Snow Emergency Route" that is marked with signs.
-On all other streets, parking shall be restricted to the NORTH and WEST sides of the streets on EVEN numbered days of the month and the SOUTH and EAST sides of the streets on ODD numered days of the month until the streets have been cleaned.
-After a snowfall of 2 inches or more, please remove any vehicles from the streets in order to expedite the snow removal process.
-Any vehicle that is not removed from the street within 24 hours will be ticketed and/or towed.
+After a snowfall of 2 inches or more it shall be unlawful to park or stand any vehicle on any street within the Village until the street has been cleared of snow.
+Any vehicle that is not removed from the street will be ticketed and/or towed.
 Sidewalks must also be cleared of snow.

 All dogs and cats must be licensed with the Village.
 Dogs must be kept under restraint (leashed or fenced).
 Accompanied by a current rabies certificate, licenses are purchased at the Village Office.
 License fees are as follows: spayed females and neutered males $4.00; intact males and females $6.00.
 Proof of spaying and neutering is also required.
 New tags are available in April and considered delinquent and subject to a “failure to license” ticket after May 1st.
 If an animal is impounded for running at large, the owner is responsible for an impoundment fee and boarding fees before the animal is released.